networknt/light-4j/docs/content/tutorials/database.md

 ```
 cd ~/networknt
 git clone git@github.com:networknt/light-example-4j.git
-cd light-java-example
+cd light-example-4j/rest
 mv database database.bak
-mkdir database
-cd database
-mkdir generated
 ```

-Before generating the project, we need to create a config.json to define packages, artifactId and groupId for the project.
+Before generating the project, we need to create a config.json to define packages, artifactId, groupId and other options for the project.

-Here is the content of the file and it can be found in ~/networknt/swagger/database
+Here is the content of the file and it can be found in ~/networknt/model-config/rest/database

 ```
 {